impermanence

 memory used

-Can use df
+Can use df to measure

 tmpfs memory usage.